dougwhitewolff/vasop-server/docs/planning/MVP1/ADMIN_DEPLOYMENT_GUIDE.md

       "sunday": "{from submission: businessProfile.hours.sunday}"
     },
     "emergencyContact": {
-      "available": true,
+      "available": "{from submission: voiceAgentConfig.emergencyHandling.enabled}",
-      "phone": "{from submission: voiceAgentConfig.emergencyHandling.forwardToNumber}",
+      "phone": "{from submission: voiceAgentConfig.emergencyHandling.forwardToNumber (if enabled)}",
-      "instructions": "Press # for emergency or time-sensitive issues" }
+      "instructions": "{if enabled: 'Press # for emergency or time-sensitive issues', else: null}" }
   },